shjang7/reddit_rr/README.md

 <h1 align="center">Welcome to Reddit 👋</h1>

-This project is a Reddit style app with Ruby on Rails, React and Redux.
+This project is a Reddit style app built by Ruby on Rails, React and Redux.

 ##### Entity Relationship diagram
 ![](./docs/e-r-diagram.png)